yuya-hanzawa/weather-linebot/README.md

 # weather-linebot
-Create a bot that periodically notifies you of weather forecasts using the LINE API and an API that obtains weather forecasts from longitude and latitude information.
+Create a bot that periodically notifies you of weather forecasts using the LINE API and an API that obtains weather forecasts from longitude and latitude.

 </br>